A Sound Type System for Secure Currency Flow: The language

-The \nameref{ts_bss_call} rule is the most complicated, because we need to perform a number of actions.
-Some of them are obvious (e.g., evaluate the address and the parameters $e_1$, $\VEC{e}$ and $e_2$, relatively to the current execution environment $\ENV{SV}$; use the obtained address $Y$ of the callee to retrieve the field environment $\ENV{F}^Y$ for this contract and, through the method table, to extract the list of formal parameters $\VEC{x}$ and the body of the method $S$; and check that the number of actual parameters is the same as the number of formal parameters).
-Then, we also have to check that the \code{balance} of the caller is at least $n$, and, in that case, update the state environment by subtracting $n$ from the balance of $X$ and adding $n$ to the balance of $Y$, in their respective field environments; this yields a new state $\ENV{S}''$, where we write $\ENV{F}[\code{balance -= } n]$ and $\ENV{F}'[\code{balance += } n]$ for these two operations.
-Finally, we create the new execution environment by creating new bindings for the special variables \code{this}, \code{sender} and \code{value}, and by binding the formal parameters $\VEC{x}$ to the values of the actual parameters $\VEC{v}$ in $\ENV{V}''$.
-Then we execute the statement $S$ in this new environment.
+The \nameref{ts_bss_call} rule is the most complicated, because we need to perform a number of actions: \begin{itemize} \item First of all, we obviously have to evaluate the address and the parameters (viz., $e_1$, $\VEC{e}$ and $e_2$), relatively to the current execution environment $\ENV{SV}$; we use the obtained address $Y$ of the callee to retrieve the field environment $\ENV{F}^Y$ for this contract and, through the method table, to extract the list of formal parameters $\VEC{x}$ and the body of the method $S$.
+Also, we have to check that the number of actual parameters is the same as the number of formal parameters. \item We have to check that the \code{balance} of the caller is at least $n$, and, in that case, update the state environment by subtracting $n$ from the balance of $X$ and adding $n$ to the balance of $Y$, in their respective field environments; this yields a new state $\ENV{S}''$, where we write $\ENV{F}[\code{balance -= } n]$ and $\ENV{F}'[\code{balance += } n]$ for these two operations. \item We create the new execution environment $\ENV{V}''$ by creating new bindings for the special variables \code{this}, \code{sender} and \code{value}, and by binding the formal parameters $\VEC{x}$ to the values of the actual parameters $\VEC{v}$. \item Finally, we execute the statement $S$ in this new environment.
 This yields the new state $\ENV{S}'$, and also an updated variable environment $\ENV{V}'$, since $S$ may have modified the bindings in $\ENV{V}''$.
-However, these bindings are local to the method, and therefore we throw them away once the call finishes.
-So, the result of this transition is the updated state $\ENV{S}'$ and the original variable environment of the caller $\ENV{V}$.

-It should be noted that a \emph{local} method call, i.e.\@ a call to a method within the same (calling) contract, is merely a special case of the rule \nameref{ts_bss_call}.
-Such a call would have the form \code{this.$f(\VEC{e})$:0}, since transferring any amount of currency will not alter the balance of the contract.
-Thus, we could introduce some syntactic sugar, omitting both the address and the value, and instead simply write $f(\VEC{e})$.
+However, these bindings are local to the method and therefore we discard them once the call finishes.
+So, the result of this transition is the updated state ($\ENV{S}'$) and the original variable environment of the caller ($\ENV{V}$). \end{itemize} It should be noted that a \emph{local} method call, i.e.\@ a call to a method within the same (calling) contract, is merely a special case of the rule \nameref{ts_bss_call}.
+Local calls would have the form $\CALL{\code{this}}{f}{\VEC{e}}{0}$, as transferring any amount of currency will not alter the balance of the contract.